Policies

 Example Request

-ksctl policy create --jsonfile example.json
+ksctl policy create --jsonfile allow-ip-for-ports-policy.json

 {